tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 2 cluster: most participants have been diognised with a mental health condition by a medical professional.
 &emsp;&emsp; 3 cluster: most participants have been diognised with a mental health condition by a medical professional.
 — "Do you think that discussing a mental health disorder with your employer would have negative consequences?":
-&emsp;&emsp; 1 cluster: most participants think that it would or won't have negative consequences (corresponding responses are "maybe" and "no").
+&emsp;&emsp; 1 cluster: most participants think that it might or won't have negative consequences (corresponding responses are "maybe" and "no").
-&emsp;&emsp; 2 cluster: most participants think that it would or won't have negative consequences (corresponding responses are "maybe" and "no").
+&emsp;&emsp; 2 cluster: most participants think that it might or won't have negative consequences (corresponding responses are "maybe" and "no").
 &emsp;&emsp; 3 cluster: most participants think that it would or will definitely have negative consequences (corresponding responses are "maybe" and "yes").

 This clustering method produce **almost the same results** like the previous one; only the order of first 6 selected features has changed.
 However, there are 2 additional features that have mean rank lower than 10 (last two questions).
+Groups remained the same, so let's add some information about them via new features.
+People in the 1st group have never been diognised with a mental health issue by a medical professional and most of them don't think or aren't sure that discussion of the mental health disorder with their employers would have any negative consequences.
+On the other hand, people in the 2nd and the 3rd groupd were diognised by a medical prefessional.
+The second group shares the same opinion as the first group regarding the discussion of mental health disorders.
+However, the majority of the 3rd group either aren't sure or think that such a discussion can lead to some negative consequences.

-**2.3 Agglomerative clustering results:**
+**Agglomerative clustering results:**
 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/58deb2fe-e408-4da8-a44c-8d9294b70921" style="max-width:100%; height:auto;" /></td>